tomeshnet/toronto-community-network-docs/src/network/network-er-x-sfp.md

 set interfaces ethernet eth4 address 100.64.13.1/24
 set interfaces ethernet eth4 address fd54:4f4d:5348:400d::1/64
 ```

 ## Enable POE

 Enable POE on the ports that will have an antenna attached to it.
-**NOTE** Avoid pluging in any device not meant to receive passive POE while it is one to avoid damage to your device
+**NOTE** Avoid pluging in any device not meant to receive passive POE while it is one to avoid damage to your device.

-Turn on POE on a port using
+Turn on POE on a port
 ```
 set interfaces ethernet eth1 poe output 24v
 ```

 Turn OFF POE on a port using
 ```
 set interfaces ethernet eth1 poe output off